-Elbow surgeries are recommended when other stiff elbow treatment alternatives are no longer working.
+Elbow surgeries are recommended when other frozen elbow treatment alternatives are no longer working.
 Elbow arthroscopic surgery is usually the best option.
 During this procedure, Dr. Millett will make several small incisions and insert an arthroscope into the elbow joint.
 This will allow him to identify loose bodies, fragments and damaged cartilage.
 Recovery is usually about 3 months.
 See Arthroscopic Elbow surgery for more details on this procedure.